Raoul Josset

 Raoul Jean Josset (9 December 1892 - 29 June 1957) was a French-born American sculptor.
 He was born in Tours.

 During the First World War, he worked as an interpreter for American forces in France.
 He was a pupil of Antoine Bourdelle between 1920 and 1926.
-He came to Chicago, Illinois, in 1932 with his longtime collaborator Jose Martin to pursue a job with the Northwestern Terra Cotta Company only to find the job closed, but developed plenty of work, first in Illinois, briefly with Cowan Pottery in Lakewood, Ohio, and then principally in Texas.
+He came to Chicago, Illinois, in 1932 with his longtime collaborator Jose Martin to pursue a job with the Northwestern Terra Cotta Company only to find the job closed.
+However, he developed plenty of work, first in Illinois, briefly with Cowan Pottery in Lakewood, Ohio, and then principally in Texas.
 In 1953 he was elected into the National Academy of Design as an Associate Academician.